2025 Winter/Spring Weekend

 Course Instructors

-Adam will be the primary instructor and facilitator for the course, but several other professional permaculturists in the region will join the course as guest teachers for certain sessions.
-Guest instructors for previous courses have included Lindsay Napolitano and Johann Rinkens from Fields Without Fences; Dale Hendricks from Green Light Plants; Ben Weiss from Susquehanna Sustainable Enterprises; Robyn Mello from Edenspore; JC Hogan from Earthen Arts Ecological Design; Gregory Crawford from Surplus Permaculture; Michael Green; Sara Wuerstle from Guilda Permaculture; and Jason Gerhardt from the Permaculture Institute.
+Adam Dusen will be the primary instructor and facilitator for the course, but several other professional permaculturists and other permaculture-adjacent specialists in the region will join the course as guest teachers for certain sessions.
+Guest instructors for previous courses have included Lindsay Napolitano and Johann Rinkens from Fields Without Fences; Jason Gerhardt from the Permaculture Institute; Dale Hendricks from Green Light Plants; Ben Weiss from Susquehanna Sustainable Enterprises; Robyn Mello from Edenspore; Gregory Crawford from Surplus Permaculture; Michael Green; Sara Wuerstle from Guilda Permaculture; and field botanist and author of 'Wild Plant Culture', Jared Rosenbaum.
 Guest teacher pictures and bios will be added below as they are confirmed for the course.
 Usually there are about four or five other guest teachers in every course.

 Adam Dusen